Murder trial of O. J. Simpson: Political impact and civil rights

 Scholarly consensus is that the trial damaged race relations in America and point to polling which shows that belief in Simpson's guilt depended on the race of the individual and not on the evidence against him.
 Analysis of the "racial gap" in polling shows that it did not cross the political spectrum.
 Conservatives regardless of race or gender thought Simpson was guilty.
-Where the gap emerged was among liberals – with black liberals believing Simpson was innocent while white liberals thought he was guilty.
-African American Stanford University Law Professor Richard Thompson Ford wrote that this made the verdict a wedge issue that divided liberals along racial lines as white liberals felt the verdict was a racially motivated jury nullification and resented the images of African Americans celebrating the verdict.
-Opponents of civil rights seized upon the situation and rebranded themselves as advocating "race neutrality", instead of "separate but equal", which appealed to white liberals now due to the verdict and is credited with why voters in California passed proposition 209 in 1996 that ended affirmative action in the state.
-A historic drop in diversity in the University of California followed which led to a similar lack of diversity seen in the state's White-collar job market, particularly the High tech area of Silicon Valley.
-Opponents then tried to pass Proposition 54 to effectively conceal the impact of prop 209 but voters rejected that measure.
-The murder of George Floyd revived empathy for racial injustice among white liberals but the unsuccessful attempt to repeal prop 209 in 2020 is credited to the trial's legacy of undermining race relations.
+Where the gap emerged was among liberals – with black liberals believing Simpson was innocent, while white liberals thought he was guilty.
+Stanford University Law Professor Richard Thompson Ford wrote that this made the verdict a wedge issue that divided liberals along racial lines as white liberals felt the verdict was a racially motivated jury nullification and resented the images of African Americans celebrating the verdict.
+Led by Ward Connerly, opponents of affirmative action, seized upon the division and rebranded as advocating race neutrality, which appealed to white liberals now due to their perceived unjustness of the verdict and in 1996 voters in California passed Proposition 209, which ended affirmative action programs in the state.
+A historic drop in diversity at the University of California system followed which resulted in a similar drop in diversity that still remains in the state's white-collar job market, especially in the high-tech hub of Silicon Valley.
+A further initiative rejected by voters, Proposition 54 in 2003, would have further increased the impact of Prop 209 by abolishing racial classifications so the drop in diversity couldn't be quantified.
+The murder of George Floyd revived empathy for racial injustice among white liberals but the unsuccessful attempt to repeal Proposition 209 in 2020 was credited to the trial's legacy of undermining race relations.

-Polling shows that minorities were divided by the verdict as well.
+Polling shows that racial and ethnic minority groups were divided by the verdict as well.
 Latinos and African Americans both believed that fraud was taking place in the LAPD but disagreed on the cause.
 Simpson said he felt vindicated by the Rampart Scandal which proved that fraud was happening in the C.R.A.S.H anti-gang unit.
 However, this fraud was not racially motivated: all the officers involved were minorities themselves and were actually found to be affiliated with one of the gangs they were supposed to be policing.

+Comparisons were made years later between the Trayvon Martin case and the O.J.
+Simpson case, and how race impacted both.
+During an interview with Piers Morgan, when asked if there was a similarity in the racial aspects of the cases, Ron Goldman’s sister Kim said all of the evidence pointed towards guilt in Simpson’s case, while she believed George Zimmerman’s not guilty verdict was correct because it was a self defense case and that the killing of Trayvon Martin was not racially charged.
+Fred Goldman also denied racism played a factor in the killing of Trayvon or the outcome of the Simpson trial in an interview.